 Eggshell Ceramic

-10 billion eggs a year are produced in the Netherlands, which makes the country the largest egg exporter in the world.
-An egg produces a valuable material which is often seen as waste; his shell.
-Luckily not all 10 billion eggshells are wasted, it’s often used as soil improver in agriculture.
-‘Eggshell Ceramic’ is a circular material derived from this industry to show new possibilities with this material.
+‘Eggshell Ceramic’ is a circular material derived from this industry to present new possibilities with this material.
 This project shows that we can also use the material one more time before it is given back to nature.
-Atelier LVDW developed a biodegradable but strong material out of the eggshells which can be a sustainable replacement for single use products.
+Atelier LVDW developed a biodegradable but strong material out of the eggshells which can be a sustainable replacement for single-use products.
 The material has the look of ceramics but the weight of cardboard, which makes it a versatile material.
-At the end of its life it can still be used for agriculture.
-The project creates an extra “dot” in this materials lifecycle.
+At the end of its life, it can still be used for agriculture.

 Ingredients

-Eggshells, water, natural gum.
+Eggshells, water, natural gum

-EggShell Ceramic - Atelier LVDW (Video)
+Laura van de Wijdeven, EggShell Ceramic - Atelier LVDW

 Credits